Fight, flight, or freeze.

 Squeezing the eyes shut and going still

-Because this is how we react to real or perceived danger as human beings, it’s important to know which way are characters will lean.
-Figuring out their fight, flight, or freeze tendency early on can help in a number of ways.
+Because your character will encounter real or perceived danger (multiple times, hopefully) as their story progresses, it’s important to know which way they’ll lean.
+Figuring out their fear response early on can help in a number of ways.

-While every character’s specific response to threats is going to be unique, they will each have a general tendency toward one of the three Fs.
-We need to know these tendencies so we can write our cast members consistently.
-This is especially important for main characters—protagonists, villains, love interests, etc.—because they’ll have more screen time; more things will be happening to them, providing more opportunities for reactions.
+While every character’s specific response to threats will be unique, they’ll each have a general tendency toward one of the four Fs.
+We need to know these tendencies so we can write them consistently.
+This is especially important for main characters—protagonists, villains, love interests, etc.—because they’ll have more screen time.
+More things will be happening to them, providing more opportunities for reactions.

-So before you start writing, ask yourself: Is this character more likely to fight, flee, or freeze in a threatening situation?
-When that scenario arises in the story, you’ll know their general kind of response.
-Then you can individualize the reaction to fit your character.
+So before you start writing, ask yourself: Is this character more likely to fight, flee, freeze, or fawn in a threatening situation?
+When that scenario arises in the story, you’ll know their general reaction.
+Then you can individualize it to fit the character.

-Threatening scenarios—even small-scale ones—are tension builders, so hopefully you’ll include many of them in your story.
-But sometimes you’re looking for a certain kind of response: you need someone to run away or do nothing (avoiding the problem and allowing it to worsen) or go on the attack (causing more problems and making things more difficult).
+Threatening scenarios—even small-scale ones—are tension builders, so you’ll include many of them in your story.
+But sometimes you’re looking for a certain kind of response: you need the character to run away, do nothing (avoiding the problem and allowing it to worsen), or go on the attack (causing more problems).

-If you’ve done your research and it’s time to start writing scenes, you can then conduct a casting call: use the characters who will serve your story best in that moment.
-If a scene needs conflict but your protagonist tends to shy away from trouble, team them up with a friend, co-worker, or rival who is impulsive or thrives on confrontation.
-If you don’t want to kill the tension by resolving a problem too quickly, pair a fighter with someone who’s reluctant to face conflict.
+Once you’ve done your research and it’s time to start writing scenes, you can then conduct a casting call: use the characters who will serve your story best in that moment.
+If a scene needs conflict but your protagonist tends to shy away from trouble, team them up with a friend, coworker, or rival who is impulsive or thrives on confrontation.
+If you don’t want to kill the tension by resolving a problem too quickly, pair a fighter with someone who’s reluctant to act.

 Each scene needs different things.
 (For more help on planning and structuring at this level, check out One Stop for Writers’ Informal and formal Scene Maps).
 The more you know about your characters beforehand, the better equipped you‘ll be to figure out who should be involved in various parts of the story.